slegare2/findallsegments/README.md

 Function `findsegments` in `findallsegments.py` is where the systematic window sliding search is done.

-The two remaining scripts, `sortsegments.py`  and `extractproteins`, are mostly about organizing the results for better readability.
+The two remaining scripts, `sortsegments.py`  and `extractproteins.py`, are mostly about organizing the results for better readability.

 Script `sortsegments.py` sorts the segments obtained by length and occurrence and writes the result to file `sortedsegments.txt`.